tazama-lf/docs/Community/Tazama-Contribution-Guide.md

 <u>**Step 2**: *Set up core services*</u>

+ - **Set up a Docker network**:
+   - Before you start creating Docker containers to host all the service containers, you will need to create a bridge network so that the containers will be able to talk to each other.
+To set up a bridge, open a Windows Command Prompt and execute the following command:

+      ```
+      docker network create --driver bridge tazama-net
+      ```
+      This command will create a local user-defined bridge network called `tazama-net` that we can use to network our containers together.

  - **ArangoDB**:
    - Follow the installation instructions for ArangoDB from the official [ArangoDB website](https://docs.arangodb.com/stable/operations/installation/).
 We recommend that you install the official ArangoDB Docker image for `v3.11.7` via [Docker Hub](https://hub.docker.com/_/arangodb/).
      - Start the Docker Desktop in Windows